 Master of Social Work

-The MSW program is structured into two models: Model (1) offers six quarters of course work leading to the MSW degree within two academic years.
+The MSW program is offered in two models: Model (1) offers four semesters of course work leading to the MSW degree within two academic years.
 This option is intended for students who can devote their time and attention to full-time, intensive study.
 Model (2) offers the same course work over three academic years.
-It must be emphasized that an MSW program is very demanding of time and energy and requires 1080 hours of supervised placement in an agency Monday through Friday in the daytime over two academic years.
-Model (2) is not designed for students who must work 40 hours per week.
+The MSW program includes 1080 hours (two or two and a half days) of supervised placement in an agency during the regular work week in the daytime over two academic years.
+Model (2) is too intensive for students who work 40 hours per week.
 It is necessary for these students to reduce their hours of employment.

 Admission to the Program